arinaivanova/arinaivanova/README.md

-Bachelor of Electrical Engineering 1st year at Ryerson University (2025).
+Studying Electrical Engineering at Ryerson University (BEng 2025).
 Interested in math, CS, electronics, and FOSS.

 Here are my algorithms and projects in `C/C++`,`Java` and `Python` in machine learning, computer graphics and simulation, competitive programming and more.